Postmark logo

 Which is more popular, Postmark or Sparkpost?

-On the Knock platform, Postmark handled 25M–100M messages from February 11th to May 12th compared to <1M for Sparkpost.
-Postmark volume has remained stable, while Sparkpost is seeing declining volume.
+On the Knock platform, Postmark handled 25M–100M messages from March 24th to June 22nd compared to <1M for Sparkpost.
+Postmark is currently trending upward in adoption, while Sparkpost is seeing declining volume.

 Can I use both Postmark and Sparkpost together?